Weighing a pig doesn’t make it fatter. Using tests to improve education can be equally absurd.

 Don’t get me wrong, I am not anti-testing.
 I actually believe we should teach to the test—if that test is worthy of our students and society’s educational aspirations.
 When tests inform instruction and help students achieve content and skills mastery, they can be powerful educational tools.
 Too often however, high-stakes tests have a bigger impact on our property values than on our children’s learning.
 They certainly don’t map a path to mastery or cultivate a love of learning.
 This of course is bigger than the test.
 Long after the content of the test is forgotten, the lessons of the test take root—and are reinforced year after year.
 For one to win another must lose.

 Such complicated and conflicting feelings.
 Since this is a fundamental concern shaping education today it is a topic worthy of greater reflection.
-I decided to do this through a sculpture, and in keeping with art school practices, I thought I would welcome you to critique and shape this sculpture in the making.
+I decided to do this through a sculpture, and in keeping with art school practices, I thought I would welcome you to critique and shape this sculpture.
 Please include thoughts you want to share in the space provided below.
-(Please ignore the background.
-The outdoors, while not ideal, is a better backdrop than a cluttered studio.)

 The imagery that guides me

 - Seesaws may be one of the most traditional and enduring of playground artifacts.
 With a trusted friend on the other end, they can offer an joyful, even liberating, experience.
 However, with a less trusted counter balance, they can epitomize Lord Acton’s quote “Power tends to corrupt and absolute power corrupts absolutely.”
 How often have you seen a seesaw used to taunt the one who is suspended.
 There is inherent risk and inequality in seesawing.